 After your kids visit with their father, make basic conversation starters like “did you have a good time?”
 If your kids want to talk, they’ll talk.
 If they don’t want to talk, don’t push them.
 Sometimes kids want to be left alone.
 If you have a strong coparenting relationship, hopefully your Ex will let you know if there’s anything noteworthy going on when he has the kids.

-10. Sometimes, however, kids do have behavioral issues after returning from their other parent’s house, because or despite of the coparenting relationship you have with your Ex.
+10. Be prepared for the transition period between homes.
+Sometimes, however, kids do have behavioral issues after returning from their other parent’s house, because or despite of the coparenting relationship you have with your Ex.
 Children take time to adjust between two different households.
 Kids can compartmentalize their world but only so much, and sometimes the stress of moving between households causes a temporary state of aggravation that will pass as they readjust to being home with you.

 One of our clients shared that “the first 24-48 hours were the roughest…it was like they were carrying the aggression from their other household into mine.
 It took more time than I would have liked, but the children did eventually calm down and readjust to the atmosphere in our home.
 I came to expect this buffer period as normal.”